TimPut/hTile/README.md

 ```
 hTile -i inputFile.tif -o outputFile.stl --hex
 ```

+The hex output option also resamples (bilinear) the input data on a regular hexagonal grid.
+This produces more aesthetically pleasing surfaces in the STL, since the surfaces are composed primarily of nearly equilateral triangles.

 # Known Bugs
 1) Breaks on tifs with nonstandard metadata.
 This is a problem upstream